 Connect with Leads

-When you host a Twitter chat, you prepare your business for connecting with new audiences and prospects.
+When you host a Twitter chat, you prepare your business for connecting with new target audiences and prospects.
 Although a chat isn’t exactly a sales event, if you manage to keep your attendees intrigued about a particular service/product, you can feel assured to generate plenty new leads and conversions.
 Your engagement in Twitter chats is a great way to show potential customers what you’re selling.

 Build Brand Awareness and Authority